Independent Student Status Request

-The Free Application for Federal Student Aid (FAFSA) calculates each family's ability to pay for college.
+The Free Application for Federal Student Aid (FAFSA) and the California Dream Act (CDA) both calculate each family's ability to pay for college.
 The formula is designed to create a "level playing field" for all families in order to provide maximum funds to the neediest families.

-The Financial Aid Office is required by federal law to consider a student independent if they fit into one or more of the six specific categories listed below:
+The Financial Aid Office is required by federal law to consider a student independent if they fit into one or more of the seven specific categories listed below:

 - Is 24 years of age or older by December 31 of the award year